Yumeng-Jin/Collaborative-Project/README.md

 ### Collaborative-Project

-Collaborators: Alexa Aguirre, Bernardo Arambula
+Collaborators: Alexa Aguirre, Bernardo Arambula, Yumi Jin

 Driven by the shared passion and interest in Web-scraping and Machine learning, we performed two collaborative projects.